NeraiCorp/getUserBarcode/README.md

 ### locate

-One of the main features of QuaggaJS is its ability to locate a barcode in a given image.
+One of the main features of getUserBarcode is its ability to locate a barcode in a given image.
 The `locate` property controls whether this feature is turned on (default) or off.